andy-moore-energy/energy_storage_optimiser/README.md

-# Optimisation Project for Battery Sizing for a Given Load and Renewable Supply
+# Optimisation Model for Battery Sizing for a Given Load and Renewable Supply

 ## Context
 A consumer with a given load profile and renewable production targets 100% self-reliance.
 A single battery is used to meet this storage requirement, with costs for the power (MW) and capacity (MWh) components.
 The battery is sized to reduce cost while meeting demand.
 Renewable curtailment is not considered, and it is assumed to be sold to the grid.